-Raspberries have some benefits for the skin, whether they are applied topically or consumed.
+Raspberries have some benefits for the skin, whether applied topically or consumed.

 Raspberries are packed with helpful antioxidants.
 There is much discussion about antioxidants in the skincare community, what they are for, and how valuable they are for the skin.
-The simplest description of what antioxidants do is protect the skin from free radicals.
+The most concise description of what antioxidants do is protect the skin from free radicals.
 Free radicals are exasperated from sun exposure.
 Unfortunately, they also cause premature aging.

 When the skin is exposed to too much sun or environmental pollutants, it can encounter free radicals, which can significantly age your complexion's surface, leaving you with fine lines and wrinkles.

-When free radicals proliferate, they destroy individual skin cells; they can cause some cells to mutate and begin to reproduce unchecked, which can be the beginning stages of cancer.
+When free radicals increase, they destroy individual skin cells; they can cause some cells to mutate and begin to reproduce unchecked, which can be the beginning stages of cancer.
 The antioxidants in raspberries protect the skin from free radicals.

 Naturally high source of Salicylic Acid